truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Sharing.md

 ### Create NFS Share From a Profile

-To create an NFS share from an already existing profile, select the *Profiles* tab, then select a profile from the dropdown and click *CREATE*.
+To create an NFS share from an already existing user-defined configuration, select the *Profiles* tab, then select a profile from the dropdown and click *CREATE*.

 ![TrueCommandNFSProfile](/images/TrueCommand/TrueCommandNFSProfile.png "NFS From a Profile")